BENEFITS OF BLUEBERRIES FOR YOUR HEALTH

 Oxidative damage is not limited to our cells and DNA.
 It is also problematic when our circulating LDL lipoproteins (the "bad" cholesterol) are oxidized.

-• In fact, oxidation of LDL is a crucial step in the heart disease process
+• In fact, the oxidation of LDL is a crucial step in the heart disease process

-• Fortunately for us, the antioxidants in blueberries are strongly linked to reduced levels of oxidized LDL
+• Fortunately for us, the benefits of blueberries include antioxidants and are strongly linked to reduced levels of oxidized LDL

 Another study showed that 75 grams of blueberries with a main meal significantly reduced the oxidation of LDL lipoproteins.